exasol/power-apps-connector/README.md

 The Power Apps Connector for Exasol utilises the Exasol REST API, which should be set up as well,

-see: https://github.com/exasol/exasol-rest-api for instructions how to set this up.
+See https://github.com/exasol/exasol-rest-api for instructions how to set this up.

 ## Utilizing the connector in your organisation